New Jersey Turnpike: Eastern Spur

 The Eastern Spur crosses the Passaic River on the Chaplain Washington Bridge, which honors Rev. John P. Washington who gave up his life jacket and died as the SS Dorchester sank on February 3, 1943.
-After crossing over tracks carrying PATH's Newark–World Trade Center line, NJ Transit's Morris & Essex Lines, and Amtrak's Northeast Corridor, the spur surfaces into Kearny, Hudson County, as a six-lane highway, and has a partial junction with I-280, containing only a southbound exit and northbound entrance.
+After crossing over tracks carrying PATH's Newark–World Trade Center line, NJ Transit's Morris & Essex Lines, and Amtrak's Northeast Corridor, the spur surfaces into Kearny, Hudson County, as a six-lane highway, and has a partial interchange with I-280, containing only a southbound exit and northbound entrance.

 Past this point, the spur passes over Route 7 and crosses the Hackensack River on the Lewandowski Hackensack River Bridge.
 The bridge was named in honor of the three Lewandowski brothers, Army Private Alexander, Marine Sergeant Walter and Air Force Lieutenant William, who were killed in action during World War II within 18 months of each other.

-The turnpike then enters Secaucus and crosses Norfolk Southern's Boonton Line before passing over NJ Transit's Main Line just north of the Secaucus Junction station serving NJ Transit trains running along the Northeast Corridor and the Main Line.
-After the southbound lanes have the Alexander Hamilton Service Area, the turnpike reaches the exit 16E/18E toll plaza, serving as the northern end of the ticket system.
+The turnpike then enters Secaucus and crosses the railroad right-of-way of the future Essex-Hudson Greenway and runs along the east side of Snake Hill.
+It then passes over NJ Transit's Main Line at Secaucus Junction station, which serves NJ Transit trains running along the Northeast Corridor and the Main Line.
+After the southbound lanes have the Alexander Hamilton Service Area, the turnpike reaches the exit 18E toll plaza, serving as the northern end of the ticket system.
 Immediately afterwards is an interchange with Route 495 and Route 3, providing access to the Lincoln Tunnel.

-After passing through swampland in the New Jersey Meadowlands, the spur crosses into Ridgefield, Bergen County.
+After passing through swampland in the Meadowlands, the spur crosses into Ridgefield, Bergen County.
 Here, the Eastern Spur comes to the northernmost service area on the turnpike, the Vince Lombardi Service Area.
-After passing over the New York, Susquehanna and Western Railway's New Jersey Subdivision line and CSX's River Subdivision line, the highway merges back together with the Western Spur as it passes east of PSE&G's Bergen Generating Station and crosses Overpeck Creek into Ridgefield Park, where the turnpike comes to its original northern terminus at US 46.
+After passing over the New York, Susquehanna and Western Railway's New Jersey Subdivision line and CSX's River Subdivision line, the highway merges back together with the Western Spur as it passes east of PSE&G's Bergen Generating Station and crosses Overpeck Creek into Ridgefield Park, where the turnpike comes to its original northern terminus at U.S. Route 46.